Ricky Hill: San Juan Jabloteh

-2011 to 2016 (USA)
+Return to Tampa Bay Rowdies

 Hill returned to the US in January 2011 to coach the Tampa Bay Rowdies for a second time, arguably the most recognized professional American club outside of the MLS.
 The Rowdies were now playing in the revamped North American Soccer League (NASL) after a league long term hiatus in the 80s.
 Hill initially joined the organization as Head Coach but also added the Technical Director role to his remit soon thereafter.
 In 2012 the Rowdies were crowned the NASL Champions defeating Minnesota Stars in the final.
-This championship was the first for the club in 27 years, where Hill received another ‘Coach of the Year’ award.
+This championship was the first for the club in 27 years, where Hill received another 'Coach of the Year' award.
 The following season in Open Cup competition, the Rowdies defeated the Seattle Sounders (MLS) 1-0 in the third round where the Sounders were cup finalists for five consecutive years prior; the Rowdies beat the Sounders despite losing caliber players like Luke Mulholland, Fafa Picault, and Jeff Attinella to the MLS at the end of the 2012 Championship season.
-During Hill’s four-year tenure, the club was awarded three Fair Play awards out of a possible four, demonstrating the disciplined environment that Hill created throughout that period.
+During Hill's four-year tenure, the club was awarded three Fair Play awards out of a possible four, demonstrating the disciplined environment that Hill created throughout that period.

-Hill’s contract with the Tampa Bay Rowdies ended in 2016, and he has since been involved in several sports industry and player development programs across the USA, England, and Jamaica.
+Hill's contract with the Tampa Bay Rowdies ended in 2016, and he has since been involved in several sports industry and player development programs across the USA, England, and Jamaica.
 His coaching success with 4 championship appearances in the US at the professional level reinforces his standing as one of the most successful Black coaches in the history of US professional soccer.

+Turks and Caicos Islands

+In 2023 Hill was named head coach of the Turks & Caicos Islands national team.

 Publications

-In 2021, Hill penned the autobiography “Love of the Game – Ricky Hill: The Man Who Brought the Rooney Rule to the UK” which was nominated as a finalist for the 2022 Sports Books Awards in association with The Sunday Times (UK).
+In 2021, Hill penned the autobiography Love of the Game – Ricky Hill: The Man Who Brought the Rooney Rule to the UK, which was nominated as a finalist for the 2022 Sports Books Awards in association with The Sunday Times (UK).